 Young adults often have demanding jobs or internships, conflicting school and work schedules, and a lot of peer pressure to drink or abuse drugs socially that they have to manage.
 This confluence of unique struggles means people between the ages of 18 and 26 need specific approaches to treatment that take into account their age and associated stresses.

 The foundation of addiction treatment, regardless of age, is medically supervised detox followed by behavioral counseling through a rehabilitation program.
-This basic outline allows for several approaches to manage the process, which can be tailored to each individual’s needs.
+This basic outline allows for several approaches to managing the process, which can be tailored to each individual’s needs.
 For example, detox may or may not involve prescription medication and a tapering schedule.
 Rehabilitation may involve group counseling once per week through an outpatient program, or it could involve six months of ongoing individual and group counseling through residential treatment.

 Each person has different needs to safely overcome addiction and reduce their risk of relapse.
 Young adults need tailored approaches to treatment, such as group therapy geared toward their demographic, to help them overcome substance abuse problems.